 In my case, as soon as I stop talking (in whichever temperatures), it means that I am using the last bit of energy I have left to keep walking or doing the activity I am currently busy with.
 I have been involved in a neuropsychological research project in Trinity College, Dublin, where cognitive skills were tested over a prolonged length of time.
 The results were quite clear: as time goes on, even easy enough cognitive skills diminish in people with MS.

 Because fatigue does not show a relationship with how many plaques your MRI shows, it is often hard to gauge, even though it does predict later brain atrophy in the posterior parietal cortical lobes.
 Also, MS fatigue comes in two different varieties, the primary and secondary type of fatigue.

 During functional MRI scans for physical and cognitive tasks, it was clear that inefficient reorganization of a damaged central nervous system took place.
 MS fatigue is also a medical fact, so, and is associated with other neurological symptoms.

-During last Friday’s guinea pig session, I once again heard that people with MS have higher educations and a higher socio-economic status than average, so who am I to dispute such a nice statistic?
-It was a great guessing game, and possible illnesses doctors attributed to my array of symptoms were brain tumours, stroke, Guillain-Barré syndrome and sarcoidosis.
+During last Friday’s guinea pig session, I once again heard that people with MS have higher educations and a higher socioeconomic status than average, so who am I to dispute such a nice statistic?
+It was a great guessing game, and possible illnesses doctors thought my array of symptoms could be because of brain tumours, stroke, Guillain-Barré syndrome and sarcoidosis.